comunica/comunica-feature-hdt/packages/actor-query-source-identify-hdt/README.md

 ### Config Parameters

+* `httpInvalidator`: An optional actor that listens to HTTP invalidation events.
 * `mediatorMergeBindingsContext`: A mediator over the [Merge Bindings Context bus](https://github.com/comunica/comunica/tree/master/packages/bus-merge-bindings-context).
 * `maxBufferSize`: The maximum number of triples that can be retrieved from HDT files in a single call, defaults to `128`.